Charter Access to Airports

 1. For the purpose of this memorandum the following AOE designators apply:

-- Authorized airport of entry for clearance of all classes of scheduled and non-scheduled aircraft (passenger and cargo).
+an authorized airport of entry for clearance of all classes of scheduled and non-scheduled aircraft (travellers and cargo).

-- Airport of entry for the clearance of scheduled and unscheduled air traffic but with passenger restrictions as indicated by an appropriate numerical designator (e.g. AOE/120).
+an airport of entry for the clearance of scheduled and unscheduled air traffic but with traveller restrictions as indicated by an appropriate numerical designator (e.g. AOE/120).

 Note: A full listing of CBSA-authorized AOEs may be found in the Directory of CBSA offices.